cloudogu/jenkins/docs/operations/azure_agents_en.md

 ```

-- Adapt the registry URL ("https://my.registry.com") to your container image registry
+- Adapt the registry URL (REGISTRY_URL) to your container image registry
 - Add Jenkins credentials with the ID `registrycredentials` to store your container image registry credentials
 - Execute the pipeline.
 A new Azure VM should be deployed, connect to Jenkins and run the pipeline